 The need for foster parents is great, as many children need a safe, loving home.
 Children are innocent participants in life’s challenges, and there are times when the state of Arizona must remove a child from their home until a solution to an existing problem is resolved.

 Who are these children that need to be placed into foster care?

 - Brothers and sisters who need to stay together.

 - Children who are currently unable to live with their birth families due to possible neglect, or physical abuse.

 - Teens with various degrees of mental, physical, or emotional troubles.

 - Children from a variety of ethnic and economic groups.

 - Adults with special needs may find themselves in need of a caring foster home.

 Are you able to open your home to a child who needs you?
 Should you decide that being a foster parent is a path you would like to take, you are strongly encouraged to apply by visiting Arizona, Department of Child Safety.

-The above video is is provided by the Arizona Department of Child Safety and takes a thorough look inside the process of becoming a foster parent in Arizona.
+The above video is provided by the Arizona Department of Child Safety and takes a thorough look at the process of becoming a foster parent in Arizona.